tzerweck/tzerweck/README.md

 # Hi there, I'm Tristan!
 Interested in:
 - the intersection of AI and science (esp.
 Quantum Physics)
+- agents for science
 - building AI coworkers
-- agents for science

 Worked on:
 - applications of ML to quantum many-body problems & photonic neural networks
-- training neural networks and using Variational Monte Carlo to understand quantum phases in Moire materials
+- Variational Monte Carlo to understand quantum phases in Moire materials
 - self-improving agents
 - proactive AI coworkers